General standards for private sector housing

 In order to encourage more landlords to join the NLA and become accredited, we are offering some incentives.

-We will pay the fee of the one day, foundation accreditation course for landlords to become accredited.
-For privately rented dwellings, we are offering to:
+For landlords who rent out property within South Lakeland District area, we will pay the fee of the one day, foundation accreditation course for landlords to become accredited.

 Advice for private sector landlords

 We provide information and advice to private sector landlords on a variety of subjects including:

 - how to set up a tenancy

 - difference between assured and assured shorthold tenancies

 - what to do when a tenancy ends